10 facts on yaws eradication

 Yaws is a chronic infectious disease that is closely linked to poverty.
 It is eradicable as humans are the only hosts.
 A global campaign using benzathine penicillin injection reduced 95% of global cases in the late 1960s.
 However, abandonment of programmes and weak surveillance led to resurgence in many countries, prompting WHO to re-start control programmes in 2007.

 The discovery in 2012 that a single, oral dose of the antibiotic azithromycin can completely cure yaws has added momentum to eradication.
-Today, only 13 countries are known to be endemic.
+Today, only 14 countries are known to be endemic.
+In 2017, Philippines confirmed some cases.
 India is the first country officially declared free of yaws by WHO in 2016.